mj-ano/home/_posts/2017-04-12-your_home_ad_blocker.markdown

 ![Ads Everywhere](https://media.giphy.com/media/d2YZzTQvyoNYf9YI/giphy.gif)

-So I came across  **PI-HOLE™** which was a fun learning way to get ads out of home.
+I came across  **PI-HOLE™** which was a fun learning way to get ads out of home.
 It's simple and easy way with Raspberry Pi, learn more about it [here](https://pi-hole.net/) .Here's an outline on the how part ?

 What we need,
  - Raspberry Pi 2/3 or even PiZero [You need to set up wireless network]